-CLASS

-8031 Junior Beef Showmanship-11 - 13 years old No P remiums

-8032 Intermediate Beef Showmanship-14 & 15 years oldNo Premiums

-8033 Senior Beef Showmanship-16-19 years oldNo P remiums

-8041 Market SteersNo Premiums

-8042 Market Beef HeifersNo Premiums

-8045 Premiums

-Each Youth or FFA Chapter will be eligible to show a club herd consisting of four animals of

-any age or breed.
+CLASS 8031 Junior Beef Showmanship-11 - 13 years old .
+No Premiums 8032 Intermediate Beef Showmanship-14 & 15 years old No Premiums 8033 Senior Beef Showmanship-16-19 years old.
+No Premiums 8041 Market Steers.
+No Premiums 8042 Market Beef Heifers No Premiums 8045 Market Beef-Club Herd No Premiums Each Youth or FFA Chapter will be eligible to show a club herd consisting ng of four animals of any age or breed.
 Selection of this herd is to be made by the club.
-Not more than one animal

-may be shown by each exhibitor unless club enrollment is less than four members.
-Club may

-have one herdsman in the ring.

-8046 Market Beef-Rate of GainNo l Premiums

-Exhibit poster above animal showing records-"A"=2.7 lbs. or above per day, "B"=2 .1-2.69 lbs.

-per day, "C"=2.09 lbs. or below per day.
-Each animal will be weighed in on date s

-Livestock Committee.
-Poster will have the following information: Date of Weigh-

-Weight, Weight Gained Per Day.
-Member must turn in completed record book to receive

-premiums.

-8051 remiums

-8052 Premiums

-8053 Senior Dairy Beef Showmanship-16-19 years old No I Premiums

-Livestock Committee reserves the right to combine above three classes.

-8061 Premiums

-8065 Dairy Beef Club Herd-same as class 8045 No l

-8066 Dairy Beef Market Steers Rate of Gain same as class 8046No I Premiums

-TMENT 4 - SECTION 4 - BEEF

-larket Premiums to be paid - 2018

-eeder Calf ShowmanshipNo Premiu ms

-CLASS
+Not r may be shown by each exhibitor unless club enrollment is less than four members.
+Club may have one herdsman in the ring. - 8046 Market Beef-Rate of Gain No Premiums Exhibit poster above animal showing records-"A"=2.7 lbs. or above pe er day, "B"=2.1- 2.69 lbs. per day, "C"=2.09 lbs. or below per day.
+Each animal will be weighed in on date specified by Livestock Committee.
+Poster will have the following in formation: Date of Weigh-In, Official Weight, Weight Gained Per Day.
+Member must turn in completed record book to receive premiums.
+8051 Junior Dairy Beef Showmanship-11 - 13 years old No Premiums 8052 Intermediate Dairy Beef Showmanship-14 & 15 years old No Premiums 8053 Senior Dairy Beef Showmanship-16-19 years old No Premiums Livestock Committee reserves the right to combine above three classes.
+8061 Dairy Beef Market Steers No Premiums 8065 Dairy Beef Club Herd-same as class 8045 No Premiums 8066 Dairy Beef Market Steers Rate of Gain same as class 8046 No Premiums DEPART MENT 4 - SECTION 4 - BEEF No Ma rket Premiums to be paid - 2018 Dairy Fee eder Calf ShowmanshipN o Premiums CLASS

-8070 Dairy Beef Feeder Calf - Novice Showmanship/8-11 years old in their first year in the project.

-0071 Not eligible for Super Showmanship.

-8071 Dairy Beef Feeder Calf - Junior Showmanship/9 - 11 years old

-8072 Dairy Beef Feeder Calf - Intermediate Showmanship/12-14 years old

-8073 Dairy Beef Feeder Calf - Senior showmanship/15-19 years old

-8074 Dairy Beef Feeder CalfNo I

-8075 Dairy Beef Club HerdNo I

-8076 DEDA D' Beef Feeder CalfNo I remiums

-DEFAR TMENT 6 - SECTION 6 - SHEEP

-\\No Market Premiums to be paid - 2018\\

-See Livestock Committee Guidelines under Dept. A, Division D-Beef CLASS

-- 8500 Novice Sheep Showmanship 8 11 years old in their first year in the project.
-Not eligible for Super Showmanship. - 3501 Junior Sheep Showmanship- 9 to 11 years old......
-No Premiums - 8502 Intermediate Sheep Showmanship-12-14 years old......
-No Premiums - 8503 Senior Showmanship-15-19 years old.....
-No Premiums

-Livestock Committee has the right to combine above three classes.

-- 8505 Market Wethers .....
-No Premiums - 8506 Market Ewes.....
-No Premiums - 8511 Market Lambs Club Flock.....No Premiums - Each 4-H club or FFA chapter will be eligible to show a club flock consisting of four animals of any size or breed.
-The flock is to be selected by club members and is to consist of animals owned by at least three members. - 8521 Market Lambs-Rate of Gain......
-No Premiums Exhibit poster above pen showing records.
-"A"=.75 lbs. or above, "B"=.5-.74 lbs., "C" .49 lbs. or below per day.
+8070 Dairy Beef Feeder Calf - Novice Showmanship/8-11 years old in their first year in the 00.71 project.
+Not eligible for Super Showmanship.
+8071 Dairy Beef Feeder Calf - Junior Showmanship/9 - 11 years old 8072 Dairy Beef Feeder Calf - Intermediate Showmanship/12-14 years old 8073 Dairy Beef Feeder Calf - Senior showmanship/15-19 years old 8074 Dairy Beef Feeder CalfNo Premiums 8075 Feeder Calf Club Herd No Premiums 8076 Beef Feeder CalfNo Premiums DEPARTI MENT 6 - SECTION 6 - SHEEP No Mar rket Premiums to be paid - 2018 See Livest tock Committee Guidelines under Dept. A, Division D-Beef CLASS • 8500 Novice Sheep Showmanship $-8 - 11$ years old in their first year in the project.
+Not eligible for Super Showmanship.
+8501 Junior Sheep Showmanship- 9 to 11 years old No Premiums 8502 Intermediate Sheep Showmanship-12-14 years old No Premiums 8503 Senior Showmanship-15-19 years old No Premiums Livestock Committee has the right to combine above three classes.
+8505.
+Market Wethers No Premiums 8506.
+Market Ewes No Premiums 8511 Market Lambs Club FlockNo Premiums Each 4-H club or FFA chapter will be eligible to show a club flock consisting of four animals of any size or breed.
+The flock is to be selected by club members and is to consist of animals owned by at least three members.
+8521 Market Lambs-Rate of Gain No Premiums Exhibit poster above pen showing records.
+"A"=.75 lbs. or above, "B"=.574 lbs., "C" .49 lbs. or below per day.
 Weight used to be average of total weight of pen.